 Twelve Days of Christmas

-Technically, did you know that there are actually twelve days of Christmas according to the Catholic Church (which gave us Christmas)?
-And, there’s even an entire Christmas season that lasts until February 2nd.
-So, throughout history and in many Catholic countries today.
-Christmas festivities go long past Christmas Day.
+Technically, there are actually twelve days of Christmas according to the Catholic Church (which gave us Christmas).
+And, there’s even an entire Christmas season in the Catholic that lasts until mid-January.
+So, throughout history and in many Catholic countries today, Christmas festivities go long past Christmas Day.

 Even if you’re not religious, go ahead and celebrate Christmas beyond December 25th.
 If it helps you beat the blues keep playing the music, leave up the tree, continue eating those gingerbread cookies, etc. Then, you can gradually taper off the celebrating, so it doesn’t feel like an abrupt end to Christmas.